biicode/docs/arduino/reference/commands.rst

 	-- Generating done
 	-- Build files have been written to: [YOUR_BII_WORKSPACE/YOUR_HIVE]/build

-``bii arduino:settings``: Show the hive settings
+``bii arduino:settings``: Configure hive settings for arduino
 ------------------------------------------------

-This command shows your settings about arduino or initializes the settings from default workspace settings in your hive if not existing.
+This command update your settings with the info about your board and the IDE, if you want to use one.

 .. code-block:: bash

 	$ bii arduino:settings
-	INFO: These are your arduino settings for this hive
-	INFO: board: {board: uno, no_autolibs: 'false', port: COM3, programmer: usbtinyisp}
-	builder: {family: MINGW}
-	compiler: {arch: AVR, family: MINGW, version: 1.0.5}
-	configurer: {family: CMake}

-	INFO: If you want to change it, you have to modify this file:
-		[YOUR_BII_WORKSPACE/YOUR_HIVE]/bii/settings.bii
+	Introduce board: uno
+	Arduino detected on port COM13
+	Select IDE: (eclipse/none)
+	Introduce ide (default:None) (/o list options): none

 ``bii arduino:build``: Build the project
 ----------------------------------------